drewmarin/AWSSCD02/infrastructure.md

 - In AWS diagrams Green means Public, and blue means private subnets.
 - VPCs are regionally isolated services
 - Nothing in or out without explicity config
+- private cidr block is default
+- min /28 or max /16
+- max of 5 additionally secondary ipv4 blocks
+- enableDNSHostnames is used to give hosts with public ipv4 addresses are registered in dns
+- enableDNSSUpport - use to enable dns resolution in vpc

 ### Subnets